hillarysousa/hillarysousa/README.md

   ### 🇺🇸 English

  Senior front-end developer with over 9 years of experience in e-commerce and financial market projects.
-  Currently working at iFood and pursuing a postgraduate degree in Software Engineering.
+Currently working at iFood and holding a postgraduate degree in Software Engineering.
 I also stream live coding sessions on Twitch, sharing a bit of my daily routine as a developer.
   <a href="mailto:contato@hillarysousa.com.br">Open to freelance jobs — feel free to reach out by email.</a>

   #### 👩🏽‍💻 Tech Stack